jayjaybillings/thesis/docs/_posts/2016-12-14-vaadin-and-osgi.markdown

   	private static final long serialVersionUID = 1L;
 ```

 This error will appear even in the case of an unresolved compilation error, which can be tested by breaking the MyUI class in any number of ways.
+This error also appeared in one case where a Vaadin @Theme annotation could not resolve the theme for the class in question (which was like MyUI, but more complicated).

 ### Referenced file contains errors (http://java.sun.com/xml/ns/javaee/web-app_3_0.xsd).